 Benefits of a Rate Control Pool

 A Rate Control pool helps defend against rate control attacks in the following ways:

 - It throttles attackers attempting to flood the application with DoS attacks.
 The requests get queued for weighted round robin scheduling, slowing down the request rate seen by the server.

 - It protects load-sensitive applications, such as search or DBMS intensive applications, from application DoS attacks.

 - It allows bona fide gateways and mega-proxies access while preventing attacks.

 Scheduling Algorithm for Rate Control Pool

 The scheduling algorithm between queues is a weighted round robin.
 Implicitly, the weight of each unconfigured client queue is 1.
 For example, a preferred client is defined with weight 5 and at a given time the Barracuda Web Application Firewall has queues for 2 unconfigured clients with a few requests in each.
 The Barracuda Web Application Firewall will serve 1 request from each unconfigured client queue followed by 5 requests from the preferred client queue.

 Rate Control policies can be specified per service or per URL policy.
 Rate Control pools are defined on the ADVANCED > Libraries page.
-These Rate Control pools are globally shareable among services or among URL policies or both.
-Once defined, they can be bound to multiple services on the BASIC > Services page, when you edit a service.
-Also, they can be bound to multiple URL policies on the WEBSITES > Advanced Security page, when you edit a URL policy.
+These Rate Control pools are globally shareable among services, among URL policies, or among both.
+The created Rate Control pool can be associated with multiple services on the BASIC > Services page when you edit a service in the Services section.
+It can also be associated with multiple URL policies on the BOT MITIGATION > Bot Mitigation page when you add a URL policy in the Bot Mitigation Policy section.

 Customizing Rate Control Pool